 People having Huntington’s disease, the nerve cells of the brain start to break down over time.
 The disease is fatal, often within 10 to 30 years, and as of now, there is no cure.
 Known to be caused by a single genetic mutation— it’s triggered by an inherited gene, making it something researchers call a Mendelian disorder.
 Because of that, it’s a prime target for scientists working with technologies that edit specific parts of the genetic code.
 In a recent study, scientists took a step toward using what’s often referred to as the most revolutionary genetic technology in existence, CRISPR, to tweak the genes that cause Huntington’s.

 The key is a Cas9 “nickase”—an enzyme that can cut one strand of DNA instead of both strands.
 The researchers paired it with CRISPR and tested it in cells taken from a Huntington’s patient.
-The gene editing technique inactivated the huntingtin gene and cut off production of the neuron-destroying protein, they reported in the journal Frontiers in Neuroscience.
+The gene-editing technique inactivated the huntingtin gene and cut off production of the neuron-destroying protein, they reported in the journal Frontiers in Neuroscience.
 However, as exciting as CRISPR is, it’s a long way from reality because of the potential for off-target gene editing.

 6. Duchenne Muscular Dystrophy (DMD)

 Known to be caused by mutations in the DMD gene, Duchenne Muscular Dystrophy encodes for a protein necessary for the contraction of muscles.
-Thus, children born with this disease suffer progressive muscular dystrophy and there is currently no treatment available beyond palliative care.
-Today, scientists report they’ve halted the progression of the disease in some of those doggy descendants using the gene editing tool known as CRISPR.
+Thus, children born with this disease suffer progressive muscular dystrophy, and there is currently no treatment available beyond palliative care.
+Today, scientists report they’ve halted the progression of the disease in some of those doggy descendants using the gene-editing tool known as CRISPR.
 Researchers have used CRISPR to treat Duchenne muscular dystrophy in four dogs, according to a study published yesterday (August 30, 2018) in Science.
 By editing cells in one-month-old beagles serving as models of the disease, the team boosted the expression of the gene coding for dystrophin—a protein whose dysfunction underlies Duchenne muscular dystrophy (DMD)—to up to 92 percent of normal levels in some tissues.

-In the current study, Olson and his colleagues used viral vectors to deliver CRISPR directly to the muscles of two dogs that were unable to make functional dystrophin.
+In the current study, Olson and his colleagues used viral vectors to deliver CRISPR directly to the muscles of two dogs that can not make functional dystrophin.
 They found that after six weeks of treatment, the animals produced the protein at around 60 percent of normal levels in some muscle fibers, and microscopic examination showed that muscle integrity had improved.
 When the team next administered the vectors into the bloodstream of another two dogs, the animal receiving the highest dose produced dystrophin at up to 70 percent of normal levels in skeletal muscle after eight weeks, and 92 percent in heart muscle.
 Anecdotally, the dogs “showed obvious signs of behavioral improvement—running, jumping—it was quite dramatic,” Olson tells Wired.

 The work is still a long way from being applied to humans.
 The researchers are first planning to run longer-term canine trials, Olson tells Wired.
 “We just have to be really, really, really careful with this,” he says.
 “We don’t want to have any slip-ups from trying to move too quickly.”